Corinth Canal: After completion

 Serious damage was caused to the canal during World War II.
-On 26 April 1941, during the Battle of Greece between defending British troops and the invading forces of Nazi Germany, German parachutists and glider troops attempted to capture the main bridge over the canal.
-The bridge was defended by the British and had been wired for demolition.
+On 26 April 1941, during the Battle of Greece between defending Allied troops and the invading forces of Nazi Germany, German parachutists and glider troops attempted to capture the main bridge over the canal.
+The bridge was defended by British and Anzac forces and had been wired for demolition.
 The Germans surprised the defenders with a glider-borne assault in the early morning of 26 April and captured the bridge, but the British set off the charges and destroyed the structure.
-Other authors maintain that German pioneers cut the detonation wires, and a lucky hit by British artillery triggered the explosion.
-The bridge was replaced by a combined rail/road bridge built in 25 days by the IV Ferrovieri Battalion, of the Royal Italian Army's Ferrovieri Engineer Regiment.
+Other authors maintain that German pioneers cut the detonation wires, and a lucky hit by British artillery triggered the explosion, or that they were set off by a rifle shot from one of the British sappers.
+The bridge was replaced by a combined rail/road bridge built in 25 days by the IV Ferrovieri Battalion of the Royal Italian Army's Ferrovieri Engineer Regiment.
+Following the Axis occupation of Greece the Allies made several attempts to block the canal but without success.

-Three years later, as German forces retreated from Greece, the canal was put out of action by German "scorched earth" operations.
+In October 1944, as German forces retreated from Greece, the canal was put out of action by German "scorched earth" operations.
 German forces used explosives to trigger landslides to block the canal, destroyed the bridges and dumped locomotives, bridge wreckage and other infrastructure into the canal to hinder repairs.
 The United States Army Corps of Engineers began to clear the canal in November 1947 and reopened it for shallow-draft traffic by 7 July 1948, and for all traffic by that September.

 Modern use

 Because the canal is difficult to navigate for large vessels, it is mostly used by smaller recreational boats.
 A notable exception occurred on 9 October 2019, when the cruise ship MS Braemar became the widest and longest ship to transit the canal.

-The canal has been closed since the beginning of 2021 after a landslide.
+The canal closed at the beginning of 2021 after a landslide.
 It re-opened in June 2022 until October 2022.
-After further safety measures, the canal is scheduled to reopen in 2023.
+After further safety measures, the canal reopened on June 1, 2023.